Search

 Outcomes

-Business value delivered
+Business value delivered ← Most valued

-What to build, how, and why
+What to build, how, and why ← Enabling layer

 Code

-The implementation artifact
+The implementation artifact ← The means

-Your company doesn't pay you because it wants lines in a repository.
-It pays you because it has problems: users who can't accomplish something, competitors gaining ground, processes that are slow and expensive.
-Your job is to close those gaps.
-Sometimes the answer is a clever algorithm.
-Sometimes it's a spreadsheet.
-Sometimes it's a conversation that eliminates a week of planned work.
+Your company does not pay you because it wants lines in a a repository.
+It pays you because it has problems: users who cannot accomplish something, competitors gaining ground, and processes that are slow and expensive.

-The engineers who advance fastest understand this distinction viscerally.
-They ask "should we build this at all?" before "how do we build this?"
-That single question — used consistently — is worth more than any technical skill.
+The engineers who advance fastest understand this distinction deeply.
+They ask "should we build this at all?" before asking "how do we build this?"

 The invisible work that actually matters